Homophobia: What are your rights as a victim?

 Please note

-a person who denounces discrimination, but does not suffer it himself, cannot be subject to professional sanctions.
+the person who denounces discrimination, but does not suffer it himself, should not be subject to professional sanctions.

 Répondez aux questions successives et les réponses s’afficheront automatiquement